When you are weightlifting, you will always be curious about how much muscle you can build.

 So, don’t get discouraged by reading on paper about how many pounds of muscle you can gain in a week, month or a year.
 Small amounts you read on paper will look big when you add them to your physique.

-Keep building muscle and avoid making these common bodybuilding mistakes gentlemen.
+Keep building muscle gentlemen.
 One day you will arrive and once you do it there’s no going back.